LucreziaRampazzo/lucreziarampazzo.github.io/_pages/about.md

 I strongly believe in active scientific dissemination, fostering meaningful dialogue between research and society.

 ---
-My trajectory is geared toward a PhD to further expand he theoretical and methodological expertise needed to address the complex questions that drive my research interest and academic curiosity.
+My trajectory is geared toward a PhD to further expand the theoretical and methodological expertise needed to address the complex questions that drive my research interest and academic curiosity.
 My goal is to build a career that integrates research, teaching, and public engagement with science.